Celaeneus

-In Greek mythology, Celaeneus (Ancient Greek: Κελαινέα) was a Mycenaean prince as son of King Electryon and Anaxo, daughter of Alcaeus.
+In Greek mythology, Celaeneus (Ancient Greek: Κελαινεύς) was a Mycenaean prince as son of King Electryon and Anaxo, daughter of Alcaeus.
 He was the brother of Stratobates, Gorgophonus, Phylonomus, Amphimachus, Lysinomus, Chirimachus, Anactor, Archelaus and Alcmena, mother of the hero Heracles.

 Mythology

 Together with his brothers, Celaeneus was killed by the sons of the Taphian king, Pterelaus who claimed the kingdom of their ancestor Mestor, son of Perseus and brother of Electryon.